SHI-Labs/NATTEN/docs/install.md

   kernels with full precision (where they're the strongest).
 If you're on Volta (SM70) or Turing (SM75), you can only run those kernels in FP16, since their Tensor Cores can only do FP16 math.

-6. When will Windows be supported?
+6. Is Windows supported?
-  * As noted, we don't have a Windows machine with CUDA at our disposal, therefore we would greatly appreciate user feedback.
+  * You can build NATTEN on Windows, but note Windows support is limited, and we don't have the ability to release wheels for Windows yet.
+This is in part because we just don't happen to have the time to figure out setting up automated and detailed tests on Windows.
+Building on Windows itself is only possible thanks to users contributing fixes for our build system.
-  Please refer to the [open issue](https://github.com/SHI-Labs/NATTEN/issues/18) if you're interested.
+  If you've had experience with setting up automated testing and CI/CD on Windows, we welcome your feedback.

 7. When will there be an MPS/ROCm backend?
   * Our top priority is feature completeness in our CUDA backend, and full compatibility with more recent PyTorch features such